Article

 Total~480~442-38

 The total number of deals is down around 10%, reflecting continued worldwide geopolitical instability and economic headwinds.
-The number of successful refinancing was up, suggesting that lower interest rates in the US, UK and Europe have had an effect.
+The number of successful refinancings was up, suggesting that lower interest rates in the US, UK and Europe have had an effect.
 From there, we can see signs of an increase in green and brownfield activity in the sector as confidence returns, though high construction costs and reduced government budgets are still a drag.

 What is perhaps most interesting is the reduction in successful e-mobility and bus electrification transactions.
 Electrification is certainly moving from niche to normal in some transport sectors and in some territories.
-But the relative immaturity of the market and the demands of the early investors are constraining deal-making as the industry tries to scale up to mass market.
+But the relative immaturity of the market and the demands of the early investors are constraining deal-making as the industry tries to scale up to the mass market.
 However, those constraints are not insurmountable, and solutions – whether it be realignment of the expectations of existing equity or better fundamentals (such as market size and utilisation) – will make more and better deals possible.

 In 2026, the airport investment landscape is expected to accelerate, driven by privatisation programs and strong private equity interest.
 Regions like India are advancing with their new wave of privatisations, while Europe continues to have a high activity of equity and debt transactions of already privatised airports.
 In the U.S., public-private partnership (P3) models remain a focal point, with NY airports attracting investor attention.
 Globally, concession-based structures dominate, and private equity-backed deals are forecast to deliver the most significant improvements in efficiency and infrastructure.
 With institutional investors and pension funds actively seeking stable, long-term assets, 2026 is shaping up to be a pivotal year for airport share transactions and ownership restructuring.

-Get in touch with Jon Peters.
+Get in touch with Jon Peters for an informal conversation

 Off